ic-fb ic-tw ic-you ic-insta ic-search ic-cart ic-loc ic-loc-box ic-store ic-user ic-phone ic-caret-down

 The breed has a distinct personality marked by direct and fearless, but not hostile, expression, self-confidence and a certain aloofness that does not lend itself to immediate and indiscriminate friendships.
 The dog must be approachable, quietly standing its ground and showing confidence and willingness to meet overtures without itself making them.
 It is poised, but when the occasion demands, eager and alert; both fit and willing to serve in its capacity as companion, watchdog, blind leader, herding dog, or guardian, whichever the circumstances may demand.
 The dog must not be timid, shrinking behind its master or handler; it should not be nervous, looking about or upward with anxious expression or showing nervous reactions, such as tucking of tail, to strange sounds or sights.
 Lack of confidence under any surroundings is not typical of good character.
 Any of the above deficiencies in character which indicate shyness must be penalized as very serious faults and any dog exhibiting pronounced indications of these must be excused from the ring.
 It must be possible for the judge to observe the teeth and to determine that both testicles are descended.
 Any dog that attempts to bite the judge must be disqualified.
 The ideal dog is a working animal with an incorruptible character combined with body and gait suitable for the arduous work that constitutes its primary purpose.

-We'll notify you when new German Shepherd puppies are added so that you don't miss out!
+Sign up to be notified when new pets are added so you don't miss out.